The arts of Bangladesh

 As early as the 9th century, Arab traders had taken Islam to Bengal.
 About 1200, Muslim invaders from the northwest overthrew the Senas.
 Muslim rule culminated in the Mughal dynasty (16th–18th century).
 In eastern Bengal, as in much of the northern part of the Indian subcontinent, Islam became the religion of the majority.

 Muslim rule in Bengal promoted a society that was not only pluralistic but also syncretic to some degree.
 The rulers largely remained uninterested in preaching religion; rather, they concentrated on incorporating local communities into the state system.
 In their administration, high office holders, influential traders, eminent literati, and musicians came from diverse religious traditions.
 Nevertheless, practitioners of Sufism (mystical Islam) and Muslim saints did indeed preach Islam, and Muslim settlers received patronage.
 Although high-caste Hindus received land grants under early Muslim rule, under the Mughals most grants were awarded to Muslim settlers.
 These settlers developed an agrarian economy in Bengal that ultimately helped the spread of Islam.
-Meanwhile, the extensive interaction between Islam and Hinduism was reflected in social behaviour and the flourishing of various cults, notably that of the Hindu saint Caitanya (1486–1533).
+Meanwhile, the extensive interaction between Islam and Hinduism was reflected in social behavior and the flourishing of various cults, notably that of the Hindu saint Caitanya (1486–1533).
 In contrast to more orthodox forms of Hinduism, the Caitanya sect—like Islam—was open to all members of society, regardless of caste or social rank.

 Under the Mughals the political boundaries of Bengal expanded to become Suba Bangalah (the Province of Bengal), and economic activity increased.